zonneplan/KiBot/docs/1_SCH_2_part_PCBs/README.md

 ![Schematic](Hierarchy_1/Filter_B/Generated/Filter_B-assembly_page_02.png)

 In order to create a schematic for the whole system you create a third project.
-In this project you use hierarchichal sheets to join both projects and show how they are connected.
+In this project you use hierarchical sheets to join both projects and show how they are connected.

 ![Schematic](Hierarchy_1/Top_Level/Generated/Schematic.svg)